brightspot/content-review-cycle/README.md

 }
 ```

-When you implement this interface on a content type, that content type is now included in the review cycle behavior configured at the site level at **Sites & Settings > [Site] > CMS > Review Cycle Settings**.
-In addition, administrators can override the default review cycle configuration for this content type in **Sites & Settings > [Site] > CMS > Review Cycle Settings > Content Types > Content Type Map > Content Type**.
+When you implement this interface on a content type, that content type is now available to be configured for the Review Cycle feature by an administrator.
+Please see the user guide for instructions on configuring this feature.

 ## Documentation